etag/user_documentation/User_Guide_for_ETAG.md

 #### Wireless connection

 ## Download and back up data
-You will likely want to download your data both as a backup and to use in local analyses.
-We back up your data in xyz ways.
+You will likely want to download your data to use in local analyses or as a backup.
 You can download your full dataset as a .zip file containing comma separated value (.csv) text files using the download tab/button.

+The primary ETAG repository resides within the Amazon Web Services RDS (Relational Database Services).
+The ETAG system will maintain an off-site backup copy of all data through the Amazon Simple Storage Service (S3).
+ETAG will also generate two tape copies of all data on a weekly basis within the OU Petastore.
+Hence, a catastrophic failure of either or both primary storage facilities will not result in the loss of all ETAG data.

 ## Visualize data
 The ETAG portal currently offers three filters and two map types.